gdvnprt/odin-calculator/README.md

 TO DO:

-1. Add decimal input functionality

-2. Round answers so no overflow

-3. See if dynamic text resizing is possible if input is very long
+1. (optional)See if dynamic text resizing is possible if input is very long

-4. (optional) keyboard support
+2. (optional) keyboard support